Playlist: I Love You, Earth

 Lyrically, Aurora creates a Queendom to rule in communion with Mother Nature.
 As a queen, she embodies all the natural elements: the sea (water), the sun (fire), wind (air), and the mountains (earth).
 Maybe this is what we need: to celebrate communion in lieu of control.

-The sounds of this song melt and crash together like ocean waves on a windy day.
-It is hard to understand why Aurora’s voice feels so spiritual, serene and healing.
-Perhaps she is a human singing bowl.
+The sounds of this song melt and crash together like ocean waves on a windy day, and Aurora sounds like a human singing bowl.

 PHASE 9: HOPE AND SORROW FOR OUR FUTURE